Using parity-nonconserving spin-spin coupling to measure the Tl nuclear anapole moment in a TlF molecular beam: Abstract

 \section{Abstract}

 An experiment utilizing a TlF molecular beam is being developed by the CeNTREX collaboration to search for hadronic interactions that violate both time-reversal (T) and parity (P) invariance.
-Here we propose to use the same beam to look for a T-invariance conserving but parity-nonconserving (PNC) effect induced by the anapole moment of the Tl nucleus, via a vector coupling of the two nuclear spins in TlF.
+Here we propose to use the same beam to look for a T-invariance conserving but P-nonconserving (PNC) effect induced by the anapole moment of the Tl nucleus, via a vector coupling of the two nuclear spins in TlF.
+To measure the nuclear anapole moment, the dc electric and magnetic fields in CeNTREX are replaced by rf fields resonant with a nuclear spin flip transition.
+We adapt the relativistic coupled cluster method in a combination with relativistic density functional theory for the calculation of the molecular PNC spin-spin vector coupling constant that links the experimental signal with the anapole moment.
+The value of the P-conserving spin-spin coupling constant calculated within the same approach is found to be in good agreement with available experimental data.